joanmiespada/TravelAgency-business-case/cases/travelagency/ta008-startquestions-assets.md

 - Which tooling do we need?
 - How many environments?
   - How stable would be staging or dev env?
-  - If staging/dev is blocked?
-How can it be unblocked asap?
+  - If staging/dev is blocked then how could it be unblocked asap?
-  -
+  - Is staging env shared for a lot of engineers?
+  - Do we have a local env ready to work on?
 - Do we need to create additional tools?
 - Which base architecture would we like to code?
 - How many platforms?
 Mobile, web, backend...